Approximately 784 students finished school with a degree in Physics from 27 degree programs available in California.

 Pomona College is among your top options if you want to study Physics.
 Graduates of the physics program make around $58,748 in the first five years of working and $91,778 after their first five years of working.
 It is found in the suburban location of Claremont, California.

-If you are considering Economics, you are in excellent company.
-It is the most well liked major at this college.
 Around 80.9% of the educators at Pomona College are full-time and get normal office hours, so they should be more accessible to students.
+Pomona College has one of the best graduation rates in the nation, with 91.3% of college students completing their degree in four years.
 Go on a virtual tour to know more about Pomona.